 - Anyone who chooses to sign up will receive a weekly reminder to contribute by their choice of email or text message (SMS).

 The following sample assignment was developed by Kristina Baines, an anthropology professor at CUNY-Guttman College in New York City and a member of the PJP Advisory Board.
-You can hear her talk about how she brought PJP into her classroom in this video, recorded by Will Lucas as part of the podcast A Partial Perspective.
+To her her reflect on her experience bringing PJP into the classroom, check out this video, which appeared on the podcast A Partial Perspective.

 Discussion Board Assignment

 The discussion board assignment will involve reflection on the Pandemic Journaling Project.
-This is a global research project designed to capture everyday experiences of the novel coronvirus pandemic.
-The researchers will use the information that they collect to better understand how people are being affected by the pandemic in different ways.
+This is a global research project designed to capture everyday experiences of the COVID-19 pandemic.
+The researchers will use the information that they collect to better understand how different people in different places, and from different backgrounds, are affected by the pandemic.
 This is a great opportunity to take time for yourself to journal and consider your own thoughts while at the same time contributing to important research that will help us all deeply consider how people are dealing in this moment in history.
-Students in the Spring II semester have talked about how engaging with the project was a very positive experience for them.
+Students in previous semesters have said that engaging with PJP was a very positive experience for them.
+For an overview of PJP, you can watch this 1-minute video, and you can hear voices of some PJP participants in this 2-minute video "sound collage."

 Each week, you will engage with the Pandemic Journaling Project in one of two ways (your choice), then post your thoughts on our class discussion board: